gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-### Plugin resolution rules

-Gradle now allows you to adjust how plugins are resolved by providing plugin resolution rules.
-For instance, you could specify a default version for a plugin so you don't have to repeat it in every project.
-Or you could tell Gradle what implementation artifact it should look for in case the plugin is not published with plugin markers.

-    pluginManagement {
-        repositories {
-            maven { url = 'someUrl'}
-        }
-        resolutionStrategy {
-            eachPlugin {
-                if (requested.id.namespace = 'my.plugins') {
-                    useVersion('1.3')
-                }
-            }
-        }
-    }

-The `pluginManagement` block supersedes the existing `pluginRepositories` block.
-Moreover, you now have full access to the `Settings` DSL inside that block, so you can make decisions e.g. based on start parameters.
-You can also configure plugin management from an init script by using the `settingsEvaluated {}` hook.

 ### Use Java home to choose toolchain for cross compilation

 For selecting a Java toolchain for cross compilation you can now use [ForkOptions.javaHome](javadoc/org/gradle/api/tasks/compile/ForkOptions.html#getJavaHome\(\)).